-Greece: Higher prices at universal supply service24.
-June 2020. / SEE Energy News
+Greece: Higher prices at universal supply service, SEE Energy News

 The Greek electricity consumers resorting to the universal supply service, which covers the needs of households and small businesses shunned by suppliers for failing to be punctual with payments, will face price levels 12 % over the regular market rate, said the Ministry of Energy.